Program Overview

 Program Structure

-- 3-day intensive synchronous module
+- 3-day intensive in-person

 - Facilitates deep exploration of topics through a variety of reflective, small and large group, case-based teaching and learning formats